 Venting frustration or anger in a game may help diffuse stress or pressure, especially in kids who are not into football or other aggressive sports.

 Both violent and non-violent games can have a relaxing, almost meditating effect on children.

 Most adults need stress-relieves as well.
 Instead of smacking our neighbor or co-worker, just pop in a copy of “Mortal Kombat” and start opening a can of whoop-ass on your virtual enemy.

 All these positives effects of video gaming for children can also apply to older adults who play video games.

 In addition, video games can bring grandparents and grandkids together.
-Having fun with my granddaughter, Sierra are some of the most enjoyable moments.
+Having fun with my granddaughter, Sierra is some of the most enjoyable moments.
 She kicks my butt most of the time, but we always have fun.

-Varieties of Consoles/PC and Games.
+Varieties of Consoles/PC and Games:

 Let’s start with the big three consoles that dominate the market today (They are all good).

 1. Microsoft (Xbox) offers a lot of great games.
 Their “Halo” franchise is still going strong in its continuing saga of intergalactic warfare.

 2. Sony (PlayStation) is also a major player in the gaming industry with hits like, “God of War”, “Spiderman”, and “Horizon: Zero Dawn” (Beautiful game with mechanical dinosaurs).